Rajmathur-8/vibeChat/backend/Readme.md

 - All protected routes require the JWT cookie.
 - Use HTTPS and set `NODE_ENV=production` for secure cookies in production.
-- Profile pictures must be sent as base64-encoded strings.
+- Images and videos must be sent as base64-encoded strings.

 ---